St. Patrick's Church (Cumming, Iowa)

 St. Patrick's Catholic Church is a parish church in the Diocese of Des Moines.
-The church is located southwest of the town of Cumming in rural Madison County, Iowa, United States.
+The church was built in 1868 and is located southwest of the town of Cumming in rural Madison County, Iowa, United States.
 It was listed on the National Register of Historic Places in 1978.
 Pope John Paul II visited the church while he was on his first pastoral visit to the United States in 1979.

 History

 The significance of St. Patrick's Church is its association with the area that became known as Irish Settlement.
 This rural farm community was settled in the early 1850s by Irish immigrants.
 It was established by the Rev. Timothy Mullen, who had been sent by Bishop Mathias Loras of the Dubuque diocese to Fort Des Moines to serve the small Catholic community there.
 He was also to establish an Irish colony in central Iowa, similar to several that had already begun in Eastern Iowa.
 The first 40 acres were purchased by Bishop Loras.
 Many of the early families who settled here came from Wisconsin.
 By 1860, Irish Settlement covered four townships in two counties.
 Forty of the families resided in Madison County and by 1870 they had increased to 63 families.

 There was a rivalry between those who settled on the north side of the North River and those who settled on the south side as to who would get the church.
 The parish was founded in 1852 with the church on the north side.
 It was the first parish founded in what would become the Diocese of Des Moines.
 A log structure served as the first church, which was begun by Mullen but finished by Rev. John Kreckel.
 Itinerant priests served the parish in its early years.
 The Rev. Francis McCormick was appointed the first resident pastor in 1857, but he did not stay long.
 The Rev. John Brazill of St. Ambrose Church in Des Moines had the present frame church built to replace the original log structure in 1868.
 A monument in the parish cemetery commemorates the old church on the site where it stood.
 St. Patrick's became a parish in the Davenport diocese when it was established in 1881.
 The parish was divided in 1884 at the North River with the parishioners who lived to the south forming a new parish at Churchville.
 Other divisions happened soon after that when parishes were begun at St. Mary's and in Winterset.
 The parish was transferred to the Des Moines diocese when it was created in 1911.